Mallard Pointe Project

 DISPLACE:

-All current renters: seniors, singles, and young families living in 22 units (nine duplexes and one fourplex) would be displaced when these buildings are demolished.
+All current renters: seniors, singles, and young families living in 22 units (11 duplexes) would be displaced when these buildings are demolished.
 These two-bedroom rentals were built when the lagoon was developed to provide rental housing for people of different ages and stages of life.

 BUILD: